bypassiwastaken/buypass/README.md

   }
 ).show();
 ```
-This will load google.com.
+The code above will load google.com by default.
 To specify a URL, do the following:
 ```js
 new PaymentRequest(
   [